rohan-mehta-1024/rohan-mehta-1024.github.io/resources/public/projects/wordle.md

 TITLE=Data Science Meets Wordle
 DATE=10/25/2021
 PREVIEW=What can analyzing Twitter posts tell us about the viral word-game Wordle?
-Where d people play the most, and the best?
+Where do people play the most, and the best?
 TAGS=Data Science, Wolfram Language
 DRAFT=false